Achilles Tendonitis

 FAQ

 In some cases, mild Achilles tendonitis may resolve with proper rest and self-care.
 My general advice for any pains or problems is to seek help if they persist for more than 2 weeks.
-However, seeking professional treatment promptly can accelerate recovery and prevent complications.
+However, seeking professional Achilles tendonitis treatment promptly can accelerate recovery and prevent complications.

 Yes, Achilles tendonitis is relatively common among athletes and individuals who engage in sports that involve repetitive motions like running and jumping.
 Athletes also have a higher risk of Achilles tendon rupture, especially if they do not take good care of themselves.